Abba Hillel Silver: Biography

 Born as Abraham Silver in Naumiestis, located in the Suwałki Governorate of Congress Poland, which was part of the Russian Empire (now in present-day Lithuania), he was the son and grandson of Orthodox rabbis and was brought to the United States at the age of nine.
 A Zionist from his youth, he made his first speech at a Zionist meeting at age fourteen.
 Educated in the public schools and after-school Jewish schools of New York City's Lower East Side, he left after high school to attend the Hebrew Union College (HUC) and the University of Cincinnati.
-After graduating as valedictorian of his HUC class and his ordination in 1915—and now known as Abba Hillel Silver—he served as rabbi of a small congregation, Leshem Shomayim, in West Virginia (now Temple Shalom.
+After graduating as valedictorian of his HUC class and his ordination in 1915—and now known as Abba Hillel Silver—he served as rabbi of a small congregation, Leshem Shomayim, in West Virginia (now Temple Shalom).
 In 1917, at age twenty-four, he became rabbi of The Temple–Tifereth Israel in Cleveland, Ohio, one of the nation's largest and best-known Reform congregations, where he served for 46 years.

 Silver was an early champion of rights for labor, workers' compensation, and civil liberties, though his highest priorities were to advance respect for and support of Zionism.
-He first canvassed Reform Jewish congregations, followed by American Jewry, then the American public and politicians, and finally the international community, particularly the United Nations.
+He first canvassed Reform Jewish congregations, followed by American Jewry, then the American public and politicians, and finally the international community, particularly the United Nations, together with his close friend Emanuel Neumann.
 Silver was a keynote speaker in the Allied Jewish Campaign to raise funds jointly for Zionist projects in Palestine and for European Jewry.

 At a meeting of the American Zionist Emergency Council in May 1944, Silver argued that "our overemphasizing the refugee issue has enabled our opponents to state that, if it is rescue you are concerned about, why don’t you concentrate on that and put the politics aside...It is possible for the Diaspora to undermine the Jewish state, because the urgency of the rescue issue could lead the world to accept a temporary solution...We should place increased emphasis on fundamental Zionist ideology."